 Your doctor will often evaluate for specific findings on your physical examination such as:

 - Enlarged prostate on rectal examination

 - Abdominal distension or pain on abdominal palpation

 - Genital examination evaluating for urethral strictures or structural abnormalities such as Peyronie disease

 Benign prostatic hyperplasia is diagnosed based on symptoms and physical examination.
 The palpation of an enlarged prostate on rectal examination is the classic feature.

 Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and urine analysis.
 They may send urine for a bacterial culture as well.

-If you are over the age of 50, you doctor may consider checking a serum PSA level.
-This blood test is usually elevated in prostate cancer, but can also increase in the setting of prostate infection or inflammation.
+If you are over the age of 50, your doctor may consider checking a serum PSA level.
+This blood test is usually elevated in prostate cancer but can also increase in the setting of prostate infection or inflammation.

-If you prostate enlargement has gotten severe enough to completely block off the urinary tract, this is a medical emergency.
-Acute urinary retention often requires the placement of a Foley catheter to relieve pressure off the urinary tract and bladder.
+If your prostate enlargement has gotten severe enough to block off the urinary tract completely, this is a medical emergency.
+Acute urinary retention often requires a Foley catheter placement to relieve pressure off the urinary tract and bladder.
 If a Foley catheter cannot be placed, a suprapubic catheter may need to be inserted by a urologist.